JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 - there is an simple underlying polylot, multi-service application
   - the components are implemented in Java (Spring Boot) and Python (Flask)
-  - two alternate frontend connect to a backend part, which in turn connects to a Postgres database
+  - two alternate frontends connect to a backend part, which in turn connects to a Postgres database
-  - there is a simple load-generator, which continuesly sends load to the frontend components
+  - there is a simple load generator, which continuously sends requests to the frontend components

 {{< figure src="images/application_diagram.png" width=700 caption="Application Architecture" >}}